The Cyan Language: Context Objects

-... // do not sum the elements of array v :s = 0; v foreach: Sum(s); assert: (s == 0); \end{cyan} Method {\tt assert:} of {\tt Any} checks whether its argument returns {\tt true}.
-It ends the program otherwise.
+... // do not sum the elements of array v var s = 0; v foreach: Sum(s); assert s == 0; \end{cyan} Macro {\tt assert} checks whether its argument returns {\tt true}.
+It issues a warning if not.
 In this example, the final value of {\tt s} will be {\tt 0}.

-A context-object parameter may be preceded by {\tt *} to indicate that the real argument to the context object should be an instance variable.
-This kind of parameter is called {\it instance variable parameter}.
-Parameters whose types are preceded by {\tt \&} are called {\it reference parameters} (see first example).
-Context objects that have at least one {\it reference parameter} are called restricted context objects and have the same restrictions as r-blocks.
-All the other are unrestricted context objects and there is no restriction on their use.